Abizern/abizern.github.com/source/cocoa-coding-conventions/index.markdown

 `else`, etc).
 The `else` and `else if` statements should be on the same line as the closing brace of the `if` statement.

+Xcode is inconsistent about the opening brace, and some of your colleagues may be to.
+I wrote a small ruby gem called [fixbraces](http://abizern.org/fixbraces/) which will correctly position the braces on the opening line.

 ### <a id="ControlStructures"></a>Control Structures

 See the section on the Golden Path for more usage guides with control structures.